-Our funding is available to formally constituted, not-for-profit organisations.
-This could include charities, CICs and CIOs.
-Most organisations we support will hold collections, which may include fine and applied art and design, archaeology and/or social history.
-They will also be committed to delivering activity that increases public access to these collections, which has public benefit and aligns with Art Fund's charitable objectives.
+This year, our funding is available to formally constituted, not-for-profit organisations that hold permanent collections.
+These collections may include fine art, applied art and design, social and natural history, archaeology, and scientific objects.
+Eligible organisations are museums, galleries, historic houses and university museums.
+Applicants must be committed to delivering activity that increases public access to collections, has public benefit, and aligns with Art Fund's charitable objectives.